saikrishna1312/Image-super-resolution-using-GAN/README.md

 You can use any image dataset of your choice.
 In this project, LR images are resized to 64x64 and HR images to 256x256 to save time and compute.

-Placed the training images in the following directories:
+Place the training images in the following directories:
  - train_LR/: Low-resolution images (e.g., 64x64)
  - train_HR/: High-resolution images (e.g., 256x256)